marlowe-contrib/marlowe-oracle-service/README.md

 ### Run the MOS along with the Marlowe Apply Service.

 To run the Marlowe Oracle Service along with an instance of the Marlowe Apply Service, we provide a [docker-compose](docker-compose.yaml) file.
-First we need to have the Marlowe Apply Service [repository](https://github.com/marlowe-contrib/marlowe-apply-service) cloned at the root of this project.
-We'll also need the same .`docker.env` file as in the previous section but the variable `APPLY_URL` will have the value: `http://mas:3000/apply`.
+This will pull the Marlowe Apply Service image from Dockerhub[^3] and build the MOS from the local `dockerfile`.
+We'll need the same .`docker.env` file as in the previous section but the variable `APPLY_URL` will have the value: `http://mas:3000/apply`.
 Then, we can build and run both services with:

 ```bash